thoughtspot/thoughtspot.github.io/_admin/ts-cloud/it-ops.md

 ---
 title: [For IT and Ops]
 last_updated: 5/28/2020
-summary: "As an Admin, you have a vital role in ThoughtSpot Cloud: managing user and group access, local authentication, and integration with LDAP."
+summary: "As an Admin, you have a vital role in ThoughtSpot Cloud: managing user and group access, local authentication, and integration with SAML."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---